cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

   }
 }
 ```

-Now, we can implement the budgets module, lets start by creating a SNS topic so that when an alarm is triggered, it will
-sent a message in this topic and everyone subscribed in this topic will receive the message, in our case it will be the
-email app for slack, we will get into that later.
+Now, we can implement the budgets module, let's start by creating a SNS topic so that when an alarm is triggered, it will send a message in this topic and everyone subscribed in this topic will receive the message, in our case, it will be the email app for slack, we will get into that later.

 #### Budget Module